Heliosens/fantasyBlog/README.md

     register : to valid by admin
     connection / disconnection
-    display article : to valid by admin
+    display article : valid by admin
+    display comment : valid by admin